mitar/cmsplugin-markup/docs/backends.rst

 The ``identifier`` variable is stored as a CharField and anything that is allowed in a CharField is allowed in this.
 It must be unique across all the installed Markup Parsers and may be at most 20 characters long.

 The ``parse`` function must accept self, and a value argument.
+It must accept also possible Django template rendering context and current placeholder.
+Those are given when rendering markup every time the page is displayed is enabled; to give more information about the context and location in which they are rendered.
 This function is where you will impliment the actual parsing of the user's input.
 At this point in time this function should fail silently and simply return an unchanged string.
 This might change in the future.

 There are some additional methods and a variable if markup supports adding plugins.
 In this case ``text_enabled_plugins`` variable should be set to ``True`` and the following methods should be defined.